sapegin/washingcode-book/manuscript/Divide_and_conquer.md

 <!-- textlint-disable -->

+{#divide-and-conquer}
 ### Divide and conquer, or merge and relax

 <!-- textlint-enable -->

+TODO: `util` and `utils` (what about them?): keep each function in it’s own file

+> Aside: Make a util directory and keep different utilities in different files.
+A single util file will always grow until it is too big and yet too hard to split apart.
+Using a single util file is unhygienic.

 It’s nice to have a global Button component but if it’s too flexible and has a dozen of boolean props to switch between different variations, it will be difficult to use.
 However, if it’s too strict, developers will create their own button components instead of using a shared one.